-Mackerel Escabèche – Fillets of fresh mackerel poached in a vinaigrette flavoured with balsamic, saffron, and spices.
+Mackerel Escabèche – Fillets of fresh mackerel poached in a vinaigrette flavored with balsamic, saffron, and spices.

-I realise that not everybody shares my craving for this cheap and sustainable seafood.
-I’ve tried putting in on menus in various restaurants where I worked over the years and it’s never been a great seller.
+I realize that not everybody shares my craving for this cheap and sustainable seafood.
+I’ve tried putting it on menus in various restaurants where I worked over the years and it’s never been a great seller.

 Although I had some saffron in my larder at home, I went shopping for all the other spices.
 Only to discover some coriander seed lurking in the back of a cupboard beside some neglected turmeric and 5 spice I bought when I was making a tagine last year.
 So before you go shopping check you don’t have some of the ingredients hiding somewhere.